latchset/kryoptic/README.md

-This is a pkcs11 soft token written in rust
+This is a pkcs11 soft token written in rust.

 # Dependencies